The Basics of Testing Your Inground Pool’s Water Chemistry

 Of all 3 pool types, fiberglass pools require the least maintenance over the life of the pool.
 They cost $45,000–$85,000 upfront, but they have incredibly low lifetime expenses, which saves you money in the long run.

-If you’d like to learn more about the different types of pools, check out our comprehensive ebook "Comparing Fiberglass, Concrete, and Vinyl Liner Pools in the Modern Age.”
-It discusses cost, design, durability, installation, and more—everything you need to make a big pool decision.
+If you’d like to learn more about the different types of inground pools, check out our comprehensive ebook below.
+It discusses cost, design, durability, installation, and everything you need to know to decide which inground pool is right for you.